Sergix/arm-microprocessor-simulator/README.md

 To run the tests, run `cd lib` -> `cargo test`.

 Testing is implemented for the Memory trait and for some of the CPU.
-Some of the CPU is untestable as core logic because it's tightly integrated with the threading logic of the application.
+Some of the CPU is untestable as core logic because it's tightly integrated with the threading model and state model of the internal API.
+[The Tauri project is currently pushing for mocking these models for testing in the next version.](https://github.com/tauri-apps/tauri/pull/4752)

 ## Configuration